wakeuplabs-io/opraas/docs/research.md

 - For the deployment we'll leverage `Kubernetes` to coordinate all the services and enable scaling in combination with `Helm` for a simple deployment customization and management plus `Terraform` to specify the resources and allow the one click experience we want.
 - One fundamental reasoning behind picking `Kubernetes` over other potential solutions is compatibility with providers, we want users to be capable of selecting where to host their chain and removing small differences in setup k8s seems to be a common 'interface' available.
 We'll provide `Terraform` just for a few cloud vendors but the helm chart will be open for users to take wherever they want.
+- Regarding monitoring as specified in the [docs](https://docs.optimism.io/builders/chain-operators/tools/chain-monitoring#offchain-component-monitoring) we'll include in the deployment chart services for `prometheus` and `graphana` along with dashboards for the last one.
+This way out of the box users will get a robust monitoring system.

 ### Block explorer